telekom-mms/oc-daemon/docs/development/traffic-policing.md

   * Allow traffic of related and established connections
   * Allow traffic on allowed devices
   * Allow incoming and outgoing ICMPv4 and ICMPv6 traffic
+  * Allow incoming and outgoing DHCPv4 and DHCPv6 traffic
   * Allow outgoing DNS traffic (port 53)
   * Allow outgoing traffic to allowed IPv4/6 hosts
   * Block all other traffic